 The Auditor General is appointed by the Crown, on the recommendation of the Scottish Parliament.
-The independent post was created under the Scotland Act 1998, prior to devolution in 2000, to help ensure that public money is spent properly, efficiently and effectively.
+The independent post was created under the Scotland Act 1998 to help ensure that public money is spent properly, efficiently and effectively.

 You can follow her on Twitter @AuditorGenScot .